.

 If you are not the manufacturer or importer you should check with your supplier that the products comply with the Regulations.

-The legislation covering the restrictions on nickel, lead or cadmium is found in Regulation (EC) No 1907/2006 concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH).
-Following the UK's withdrawal from the EU, the EU REACH regulation has been bought into UK law and is now known as GB REACH.
+The legislation covering the restrictions on nickel, lead or cadmium is found in assimilated Regulation (EC) No 1907/2006 concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH).
+Following the UK's withdrawal from the EU, the EU REACH regulation has been bought into UK law and is now known as UK REACH.

 • earrings and other body piercing items